EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 Move toward values

 The work is not just less anxiety.
-It is getting back to the life OCD has been shrinking.
+It is getting back to life.
+OCD has been shrinking.

 ERP often works best when it is supported by ACT, not softened into reassurance

 ACT can help you make room for uncertainty, step back from intrusive thoughts, and choose values-based action during exposure.
 That support should strengthen ERP, not replace it when ERP is indicated.
-For broader OCD context, see OCD therapy.
+In practice, ACT helps you move through exposures without organizing the session around reassurance, ritual relief, or the feeling that you must be certain before you can act.
+For a broader OCD context, see OCD therapy.

 General reassurance, debate, avoidance coaching, or endless insight can accidentally keep OCD alive.
 ERP focuses on the process that maintains the disorder.